maximmax42/CustomRP-Docs/en/setting-up.md

   * **Big and small images**: Images that are shown on the left side of the presence.
 If both are present, small image is in the bottom right corner of the big one.
     * **Key**: Either a direct URL (preferred, as you can also use GIFs that way) or an Art Asset name.
       * _URL method:_ If your image is already on the internet, put the **direct link** (usually done by right clicking the image and choosing something like "Copy image link") in the field.
 If your image is on your PC, easiest way is to send it in any Discord channel/DM, then copy the image URL (not message URL!).
       * _Art Asset method:_ On your application's page, navigate to Rich Presence -> Art Assets and upload at least one image under Rich Presence Assets.
 In CustomRP, there is a handy **Upload Assets** button in File menu (you can also use Ctrl+U) that will take you there if your ID field is set up properly.
+        * Note 1: Although usually the images become usable instantly, in some cases it might take up to several hours.
-Please note, that while you can name your asset with any name up to 999 symbols, the app will only accept names with 256 symbols max.
+        * Note 2: While you can name your asset with any name up to 999 symbols, the app will only accept names with 256 symbols max.
     * **Text**: A text that appears when you hover over (or long tap on mobile) the image.
   * **Buttons**:
     * **Text**: A text displayed on the button.